-James Harden might be the face of the NBA right now.
-Renown for his iconic, burly beard and basketball moves that prove he’s either traveling or is a wizard (there is no in between), “The Beard” is one of the best players on the planet, let alone in the National Basketball Association.
+James Harden is the most prolific scorer in the world.
+There, I said it.
+Renown for his iconic, burly beard and basketball moves that prove he's either traveling or is a wizard (there is no in between), "The Beard" is one of the best players on the planet, let alone in the National Basketball Association.

-The 2018 NBA Most Valuable Player broke a record that even Michael Jordan couldn’t touch and has elevated his game to the point where he’s averaging 30 points per game and doing so effortlessly.
+The 2018 NBA Most Valuable Player broke a record that even Michael Jordan couldn't touch and has elevated his game to the point where he scores 30 points in a game effortlessly.
 In the 2018-19 season, he even recorded 32 straight 30-point games — the second-longest such streak in NBA history.

-Unsurprisingly, the left-handed shooting guard has euro-stepped his way to the bank over his 11-year playing career.
-He’s currently the fourth highest-paid professional basketball player in the league ahead of superstars like Los Angeles Lakers’ LeBron James and Brooklyn Nets’ Kevin Durant but behind teammate Russell Westbrook, Oklahoma City Thunder’s Chris Paul and Golden State Warriors’ Stephen Curry.
+Unsurprisingly, the left-handed shooting guard has euro-stepped his way to the bank over his 12-year NBA career.
+He's currently tied as the second-highest-paid professional basketball player in the league ahead of superstars like Los Angeles Lakers' LeBron James, Brooklyn Nets teammate Kevin Durant and Lakers guard Russell Westbrook, but tied with Houston Rockets point guard John Wall and behind Golden State Warriors phenom Stephen Curry.

 As of now, Michael Jordan is the only billionaire former athlete.
 Magic Johnson and former basketball player Junior Bridgeman, who made his fortune by franchising fast food restaurants, are the next closest basketball players.